adambard/learnxinyminutes-docs/ada.html.markdown

    --  [Fortran](https://ada-lang.io/docs/arm/AA-B/AA-B.5/), and even
    --  [COBOL](https://ada-lang.io/docs/arm/AA-B/AA-B.4/)!

    type Degrees is range 0 ..
 360;  --  This is a type.
-Its underlying logic
+Its underlying
-                                    --  is an Integer.
+                                    --  representation is an Integer.

    type Hues is (Red, Green, Blue, Purple, Yellow);  --  So, is this.
 Here, we
                                                      --  are declaring an